For a pdf map of the park, click here.

 From the EAST

 Take Interstate 64 to Staunton, then exit south on Interstate 81 to exit 220.
-Head west approximately two miles and exit on Middlebrook Avenue.
-Turn right on Middlebrook Avenue and travel approximately one mile to the first stop light.
-Turn left at the light onto Bridge Street.
-Go one half mile underneath a railroad trestle and take an immediately left onto Stuart Street.
-Travel one and a half miles on Stuart Street and turn left onto Montgomery Avenue.
-The park is on the right.
+Head west on 262 approximately two miles and exit on Middlebrook Avenue.
+Turn right on Middlebrook Avenue and travel approximately ½ mile and turn left onto Lacy B. King Way, stay on this road until it ends at Montgomery Avenue.
+Turn right onto Montgomery Ave.
+Montgomery Hall Park will be on the left, take 2nd (main) entrance into the park.